The third in our nine-part guide for new caregivers.

 “You experience anticipatory grief when you know someone is going to pass away, but you don’t know when,” Koll said.
 “I always knew my husband wasn’t going to live long, but the uncertainty is like living in limbo.
 Every night when I went to sleep I worried he wouldn’t be with me by morning.
 Every morning when I awakened I worried he wouldn’t be with me by nightfall.”

-Taking care of the legal issues, such as a will and the eventual funeral arrangements, ended up being one part of the confusing and painful end-of-life equation for the couple but not the most challenging aspect, which stemmed from making decisions that no one would want to make.
-During those years, Don’s doctor ask if he wanted to be saved in a life threatening situation, andDon, who was a quadriplegic and needed a respirator to live, repeatedly answered, “Yes.”
+Taking care of the legal issues, such as a will and the eventual funeral arrangements, ended up being one part of the confusing and painful end-of-life equation for the couple, but not the most challenging aspect, which stemmed from making decisions that no one would want to make.
+During those years, Don’s doctor regularly asked him if he wanted to be saved in a life threatening situation, andDon, who was a quadriplegic and needed a respirator to live, repeatedly answered, “Yes.”

 At that point a decade ago, Koll, who later started the Kathi Koll Foundation to help other family caregivers, knew nothing of hospice care, which she later learned might have helped support her as she made agonizing decisions for her husband.
 Instead, a friend helped her think through the various issues and provided the emotional support she needed.